sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1300 - document-range.md

 Extracting images
 ----

-Document Range is the sole method that supports extracting non-text images, for example, photos of buildings embedded in an inspection report.
+The Document Range supports extracting non-text images that you can then render.
+For example, extract photos of buildings embedded in an inspection report and save them to a backend.
+It doesn't support extracting structured data from the images.

+**Note:** To extract structured data from an image, use the [Query Group](doc:query-group) method with the Multimodal Engine parameter configured.
+For example, extract facts about the building, such as whether it's multistory-story or single-story.

+To extract images, set `"includeImages":true` for the Document Range method.
 Sensible returns the image region coordinates rather than the actual encoded bytes of images.
 If you want to extract the images themselves, you can use a PDF library in your chosen programming language to follow these general steps:

 - Render the page containing the image to a bitmap.
 Page numbers are zero-indexed in the Sensible output.
 - Convert Sensible's coordinates for the image region to pixel per inch (PPI) coordinates.
 Sensible's region coordinates follow these conventions: